 Helena Hermansson researches in crisis management at the SEDU.
 Her dissertation has examined and questioned the perceived self-evident assumptions of disaster management in practice.

 Turkey recently reformed its disaster management system to reflect international best practices.
-Collaborative and decentralized strategies were implemented but the political and administrative system of Turkey is many ways the anti-thesis of such strategies.
+Collaborative and decentralised strategies were implemented but the political and administrative system of Turkey is in many ways the antithesis of such strategies.
 Soon after the reforms were implemented, the country was hit by several severe earthquakes.
 This enabled an investigation of the reformed disaster management system and how reforms played out in practice.

 In order to collect appropriate data, Helena did field work in Istanbul, Ankara, Van and Erciş.
 In a context where it is difficult to establish trust as a researcher and difficult to ask sensitive questions, Helena was able to interview 44 government, municipal, city, and civil society representatives.

 The dissertation provides indications that the inherent dynamics of disasters (and the processes they produce) as well as the political-administrative system in a country affect how applicable previous research on cross-sectoral collaborative actors is, since such research has often been developed in another context.
 The dissertation also shows that in most cases such collaboration seemed to help and improve the management of the disaster and its consequences.
 This may seem obvious, but research on collaboration has not been very successful in explaining what collaboration actually leads to.
 There were also times when relief efforts became more effective when NGO's distanced themselves from collaborating with state authorities.
 Therefore, we should be careful to uncritically advocate cooperation as a key factor for effective disaster management.